Configuration¶

 Boostrap configuration¶

-The CNFs runs a Virtual Service Router.
-The configuration is generated automatically
+In this deployment example, the CNFs run a Virtual Service Router.
+The configuration is

-thanks to an initContainer that will run the below script.
-This script
+generated thanks to an initContainer that runs the below script, which

-will generate a startup configuration inside the container, in
+generates a startup configuration inside the container in

 /etc/init-config/config.cli, based on environment variables passed by